 The basic question relates to the modeling of audio and text at the left hand side, e.g., whether both could be merged into a single H.248 stream?
 This is basically possible by usage of the H.248 ReserveGroup property and the definition of two H.248 media groups.
 There are deficiencies with this model, primarily that both media groups share all common stream endpoint characteristics such as traffic directionality configuration (StreamMode).
 Other constraints are stream-level statistics.
 Therefore an enhanced context model based on stream grouping is discussed.

-The IP application protocol for H.248 stream endpoint T2(S3) is [b-ITU-T V.152], which relates to a dual mode VoIP / VBDoIP configuration (with an audio mode and VBD mode).
+The IP application protocol for H.248 stream endpoint TA(S1) is [b-ITU-T V.152], which relates to a dual mode VoIP / VBDoIP configuration (with an audio mode and VBD mode).
 The example media formats are

 V.152 audio mode: G.711 µ-law without silence suppression